epccs/Gravimetric/readme.md

 ## Overview

-Board with ATmega324pb plumed for measuring event times using ICP1, ICP3, and ICP4 with headers for multi-drop serial Shields.
+Board with ATmega324pb set up for measuring event times using ICP1, ICP3, and ICP4 with headers for multi-drop serial Shields.

-The main idea guiding this design is gravimetric calibration of flow measuring devices.
-ICP1 is for measuring time events of flow pulses.
+This is a general purpose control board in most ways but there are a few areas aimed at the gravimetric calibration of flow measurement instruments.
+ICP1 is for measuring time events from flow meters (e.g. pulses).
 ICP3 is for a start event and ICP4 a stop event, they have one-shot pulse extenders.
-Flow diversion control is available that starts when the ICP3 capture event occurs and ends when the ICP4 capture event does.
-The ICP3 capture ISR needs to enable CS_DIVERSION and the ICP4 capture ISR disable CS_DIVERSION  to make the diversion control work properly.
-Serial input (or bit-bang for HX711) is available from RX1 and TX1 to connect a load cell amplifier.
-I2C is available to interface high-resolution ADC.
+Diversion control is one of the specialized circuits on this board, it starts when the ICP3 capture event occurs and ends when the ICP4 capture event does.
+The ICP3 capture ISR needs to enable CS_DIVERSION and the ICP4 capture ISR disable CS_DIVERSION  for it to work properly.
+Two serial inputs (or bit-bang for HX711) are available to connect a load cell amplifier or a volume prover control.
+I2C is available to interface high-resolution ADC, which I do not think are needed since the loop current will be integrated during the time of calibration into a single number, rather than using it to make many tiny volume batches.

-This board has a header for a Raspberry Pi SBC that can host the programming tools for the ATmega324pb controller (and the SBC is a computer if you need that sort of thing).
+This board has a pinout for a Raspberry Pi SBC header that can host the programming tools for the ATmega324pb controller (and the SBC is a computer if you need that sort of thing).
 The user can develop and upload applications from the SBC over the serial connection (which works like an [RPUpi]).

 [RPUpi]: https://github.com/epccs/RPUpi/